What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Best practices for managing Configuration Items

 - Decide what to track.
 Focus on critical systems and services, not every minor component.
+A bloated CMDB is as dangerous as an incomplete one.

 - Map relationships.
 Visualize dependencies for better impact analysis and faster troubleshooting.

 - Assign ownership.
 Make teams or individuals accountable for keeping CI data accurate.
+Ownership is not optional when AI agents act on CI records.

 - Audit regularly.
-Review data to maintain compliance and catch drift before it causes problems.
+Review data to maintain compliance and catch configuration drift before it causes problems.
 Virima’s SOC 2 Type II certified platform supports audit readiness out of the box.

 How to manage Configuration Items with Virima